 2. Government after careful examination, hereby approve the “Working and retired Journalists Health Scheme”, which will ipso facto replace the existing Group Medi-claim policy launched in the G.O.1st read above.

-3. Government also hereby issue the following guidelines for implementation of ‘Working and retired Journalists Health Scheme.
+3. The government also hereby issue the following guidelines for the implementation of ‘Working and retired Journalists Health Scheme.

 The coverage under the scheme is as follows:-